 I believe if I was going to battle where my life was at stake, I might say, even softly pray; “Give me not a company of men, armed, yet lacking heart, but give me one man, who has the fierceness of a Lion, and the unrelenting spirit of a warrior, who will never give in, or give up.
-For it is such a man I would not only want to guard my back, but one who I trust to, one I am honored to call brother.”
+For it is such a man I would not only want to guard my back but one who I trust too, one I am honored to call brother.”

-Nine games, and nine straight losses, the majority at the not so subtle sting of twenty, thirty point spreads, our tattered band of remnant warriors have had to endure much.
-What seems, although, to be the greatest challenge is finding strength to yet again lift a head to hope, especially when a child has been disappointed so many times, the repeated and almost expected welt across the back starts to lose its sting.
+Nine games and nine straight losses, the majority at the not so subtle sting of twenty, thirty point spreads, our tattered band of remnant warriors have had to endure much.
+What seems, although, to be the greatest challenge is finding the strength to yet again lift a head to hope, especially when a child has been disappointed so many times, the repeated and almost expected welt across the back starts to lose its sting.

 Last game of the season, perhaps this one will be a win, some kind of positive end to difficult a season, to mark as victory for the many battles waged, payment placed only upon the bruises and strains young muscles have endured, difficult as it has been to even at least place enough players out there, even to make a show, so look on eyes of hope?

 A daunting task at best, economic hardships felt everywhere, but nowhere worse than in the neighborhoods of Trevor Browne High School, resting weary head on battered bed, the hardship of this recession we supposedly are not even having, it shows its dark face so clearly here, in programs such as High school football, expectations fall well below the concerns of everyday worries.
 Long canceled is any recreational feeder program; Pop Warner, club football, all long these disappeared from neighborhood choices, discarded because of lack of interest in the parents, but mostly fund’s being needed so much more desperately in other places.